roiban1344/teinei-text-counter/src/teinei-text-counter/pkg/README.md

 ### `splitIntoGraphemeClusters(string)`

-Split a string into extended grapheme clusters and return as an array.
+Splits a string into extended grapheme clusters and returns as an array.

 ```js
 import { splitIntoGraphemeClusters } from 'teinei-text-counter'